PreranaBhole/Telecom-Complaint-Resolution/ReadMe.md

 ## 📝 Summary of Insights

 - Most complaints relate to internet outages and billing errors
-- 70% of complaints were resolved within 7 days
+- 70% of complaints were resolved.
-- Company A resolved issues faster than Company B

 ## 📦 How to Run